Skip to Main Content

-It's been quite a year already--help us tell the story of 2020 from the Huntsville perspective.
+It's been quite a time to live through--help us tell the story from the Huntsville perspective.

-The Newton Gresham Library seeks personal narratives, letters, diary/journal entries, poems, artwork in any medium, photographs, video, audio, etc.--anything which helps to document the SHSU and Huntsville community's experience of events in 2020, such as:
+The Newton Gresham Library seeks personal narratives, letters, diary/journal entries, poems, artwork in any medium, photographs, video, audio, etc.--anything which helps to document the SHSU and Huntsville community's experience of events including but not limited to:

 - COVID-19 pandemic, social isolation, health-related fears, grief and personal loss;

 - Job loss, economic turmoil, financially motivated fears, and the disruption of daily life, including university studies;

 - Protests following the death of George Floyd, nationwide/global protests against police brutality and systemic racism, and increasing support of #BlackLivesMatter and the movement for social justice;

 - Debates over Huntsville's own Confederate monument and increased scrutiny nationwide of honorary names, statues, monuments, etc. honoring Confederates, slaveholders, or racists;